HAMILTON: THE EXHIBITION FAQ

 Is this a permanent Exhibition?

-No, Hamilton: The Exhibition will travel to select U.S. cities following the Chicago engagement.
+Will The Exhibition travel following the Chicago engagement?

 Will I see Lin-Manuel Miranda there?